vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

         return Mono
                 .just(new Greeting(name))
                 .delayElement(Duration.ofMillis(lat))
-                .name("greeting.call")
+                .name("greeting.call")		//1
-                .tag("latency", lat > 250 ? "high" : "low")
+                .tag("latency", lat > 250 ? "high" : "low")	//2
-                .tap(Micrometer.observation(registry));
+                .tap(Micrometer.observation(registry));	//3

 ```

-This block will track a span underneath the HTTP Controller invocation.
+This block will track a span underneath the Rest Controller invocation.
 The main additions are as follows:

 1. Use `.name` to specify the `Observation` name.
 2. Add low cardinality tags and attributes to the measurements with `.tag`.
-Latency is either 'high' or 'low'.
+The example latency string is either 'high' or 'low'.
 3. Produce the `Observation`-specific signal listener for the `tap` operator.
 This operator covers the entire length of the reactive stream.

 Read more about Micrometer Metrics in streams in the [Micrometer Observation Docs](https://micrometer.io/docs/observation).

-## Introduction of the Monitoring Platform
+## Building an OSS observability stack

+There are many pre-existing SAAS observability suites out there, of which VMWare's Wavefront is one good option.
+In addition, SAAS observability suites are easier to set up and integrate.
+But, in the interest of exploration, we're going to manually assemble a solution using open-source components: Tempo, Loki, Grafana, and Prometheus.

 Next, configure a Grafana dashboard to view logs, traces, and metrics in one location.
 The following additional projects are required to get started: